-The Good: Amazing design, AlienFX is stellar, great display, nice and big, tons of ports, runs everything you can throw at it, Windows 7 is superb
+The Good: Amazing design, AlienFX is stellar, great display, nice and big, tons of ports, run everything you can throw at it, Windows 7 is superb

 The Bad: Some driver issues, display isn’t perfect, big size means extremely heavy and clunky, AlienFX could use more options, pricey

 Ever since I was young I always a PC that could run the latest games.
-Who would have known that today would be that day.
+Who would have known that today would be that day?
 The M17x is the most powerful gaming laptop (or laptop period) available on the market.
-Alienware has always strived to provide the most high tech and smooth running systems to date.
+Alienware has always strived to provide the highest tech and smooth running systems to date.
 This is well worth the $1800 so let’s get started from the beginning

 Out of the Box